How to Monitor Temperature Using a Sensor or Thermocouple for Mass Concrete

 The Temperature Monitoring Process

 There are a few different devices and sensors that allow concrete temperature measurement currently on the market.
-Some of them are Flir Intellirock, Con-Cure, Wake HardTrack, Command Maturity Central, Doka Concremote, and SmartRock®.
-Each offers its temperature analysis through the different stages of the project so you can gather accurate data and make necessary adjustments.
+Some of them are Con-Cure, Wake HardTrack, Command Maturity Central, Doka Concremote, and SmartRock®.
+Each offers its temperature analysis through the different stages of the project so you can gather accurate data and make necessary adjustments.Thermocouples vs. Sensors for Temperature Recording Concrete

 SmartRock Wireless Concrete Temperature Sensor

 The SmartRock sensor allows for high-accuracy data collection and easy report sharing through the Android and iOS app.
 Like other temperature measurement and monitoring devices, the sensors are placed on the rebar before the concrete pour and can be used from the moment the concrete is poured to the completion of the project.
-This type of sensor or thermocouple for mass concrete measure the temperature development at regular intervals to deliver high-accuracy data and enable contractors to make appropriate decisions regarding temperature control during the curing stages of the project.
+This type of sensor or thermocouple for mass concrete measures the temperature development at regular intervals to deliver high-accuracy data and enable contractors to make appropriate decisions regarding temperature control during the curing stages of the project.
 This ensures the best possible results for the project.

 Unlike many other sensors on the market, the SmartRock is completely wireless and can be accessed from a smartphone device or tablet.
 The wireless capabilities allow for more freedom and security by removing the risk of tripping over wires or protruding devices.
 Contractors also benefit from less destructive testing methods.
-All of the hardware used as well as the concrete stays intact throughout the data gathering process and there is no need for last-minute repairs or adjustments.
-There are several additional features as well such as a database of mix calibrations and easy software upgrades.
+All of the hardware used as well as the concrete stays intact throughout the data gathering process, and there is no need for last-minute repairs or adjustments.
+There are several additional features as well, such as a database of mix calibrations and easy software upgrades.

 The advances in concrete temperature monitoring technology are helping contractors and the construction industry move towards more sustainable, durable, and safe environments.